wlandau/rcppcuda/README.md

-# rcpp-cuda
+# RcppPackage

-A skeleton R package that uses Rcpp, CUDA, and s4 classes.
-This is a learning exercise.
+This R package is a learning exercise for developing packages with Rcpp.
+See the vignette for details.